Vonage/vonage-curl-code-snippets/conversation/README.md

 1. Create a Conversation - set the variable `CONVERSATION_ID` in your `config.local.sh` file.
 2. List Conversations - confirm `CONVERSATION_ID` returned is as expected.
-3. Get a Conversation
+3. Get a Conversation.
 4. Update a Conversation - you can change the name of the Conversation for example.
 Use `get-conversation.sh` to check the change.
-5. Delete a Conversation - then list Conversations again to make sure it has been removed
+5. Delete a Conversation - then list Conversations again to make sure it has been removed fully.

 Create a new Conversation before moving on to testing User.
 Make sure you update `config.local.sh`.

 ### User

 1. Create a User - set the variable `USER_ID` in your `config.local.sh` file.
-2. List Users
+2. List Users .
-3. Get a User
+3. Get a User.
 4. Update a User - then use `get-user.sh` to make sure the user was updated.
 5. Get a User Conversations - the user has not been joined to any conversations so this will be an empty array.
 6. Delete a User - list users to confirm empty array is returned.